TristanBeer/DRUMS_Batch/README.md

 ## This script does everything that the internal DRUMS batch option does, but faster.

-It sources PNG images from MISC_2 of the school and does the following actions:
+The script assumes its being run for the root of the school folder, sources PNG images from MISC_2 of the school, then does the following actions:

 -- Creates a temp folder in MISC_2 for working images